quicktheories/QuickTheories/README.md

 ## Other property based testing systems for Java

 If you don't like QuickTheories you might want to try one of the other systems below which have different design goals.
-None of them look at implementing shrinking, but all provide ways of generating random values and should work on earlier versions of Java.
+Besides junit-quickcheck, none of them look at implementing shrinking, but all provide ways of generating random values and should work on earlier versions of Java.

-* [JUnit-quickcheck](https://github.com/pholser/junit-quickcheck).
+* [JUnit-quickcheck](http://pholser.github.io/junit-quickcheck).
 Tightly integrated with JUnit, uses annotations to configure generators.
+    + As of v0.6 junit-quickcheck also supports shrinking.
 * [JCheck](http://www.jcheck.org/).
 Tightly integrated with JUnit.
 Does not look to be maintained.
 * [QuickCheck](https://bitbucket.org/blob79/quickcheck).
 Not tied to a test framework - provides generators of random values to be used in tests.
 * [FunctionalJava](http://www.functionaljava.org/).
 Apparently contains a property based testing system, but appears to be completely undocumented.